Akaflieg Braunschweig SB-13 Arcus

-The Akaflieg Braunschweig SB-13 Arcus was an experimental tailless, single seat, Standard Class glider designed and built in Germany in the early 1990s.
+The Akaflieg Braunschweig SB-13 Arcus was a single experimental tailless, single-seat, Standard Class glider designed and built in Germany in the early 1990s.
 Though it performed as well as its conventional contemporaries, it did not offer sufficiently improved performance to compensate for its difficult handling characteristics.

 Design and development

 The Akaflieg Braunschweig or Akademische Fliegergruppe Braunschweig (The Brunswick Academic Flying Group) is one of some fourteen German undergraduate student flying groups attached to and supported by their home Technical University.
 Several have designed and built aircraft, often technically advanced and leading the development of gliders in particular.
 In 1982 when the SB-13 design was first discussed no new tailless glider had been built for thirty years, during which time glass reinforced plastic materials had replaced wood in glider construction and much learned about laminar flow wings; it was hoped that tailless designs would be lighter, simpler and cheaper.

 Work on the SB-13 Arcus, named after the cloud formation, began in 1982.
 Because of the novelty of the layout, a one-third scale model of the early design was built and flown, revealing several serious problems.
-Strong flutter was experienced even at modest speed and the aircraft was very sensitive to the centre of gravity (c.g.) position.
+Strong flutter was experienced even at modest speed, and the aircraft was susceptible to the centre of gravity (c.g.) position.
 It stalled readily when this was too far aft.
 Recovery from the spin that followed was difficult.
-With the c.g. too far forward, a rapid longitudinal "pecking" oscillation set in which, because of its short period, was hard to control.
-Major redesign, involving long and difficult computer analysis led to a new wing with carbon fibre stiffening on the main spar; in addition, both it and the wing plan were made curved.
+With the centre of gravity too far forward, a rapid longitudinal "pecking" oscillation set in, which was difficult to control due to its short duration.
+A major redesign involving extensive computer analysis led to a new wing with carbon fibre stiffening on the main spar; in addition, both it and the wing plan were made curved.
 The new structure resisted flutter until 270 km/h was reached.